Water Smart, Outside

 - Environmental Concerns

-Southlake has adopted a permanent twice-per-week watering schedule (City's Code of Ordinances) and maintains restricting the watering of landscapes and lawns using automatic irrigation systems between the hours of 6:00 p.m. and 10:00 a.m. every day, regardless of rainfall conditions.
+Southlake has adopted a permanent twice-per-week watering schedule (City's Code of Ordinances) to restrict the watering of landscapes and lawns using automatic irrigation systems between the hours of 6:00 p.m. and 10:00 a.m. every day, regardless of rainfall conditions.
 The purpose of this year-round restriction is to prevent the unnecessary loss of water to evaporation during the hottest hours of the day.
 Watering during these hours is permitted only if using a hand-held hose.

 The guidelines which the City of Southlake follows are in line with regional conservation efforts promoted by the Tarrant Regional Water District and the city's direct wholesale water supplier, the City of Fort Worth.